wdahman/clarity/apps/website/components/date-picker/README.md

 ##### Example Output

-The date value will be null until a user selectes a date.
+The date value will be null until a user selects a date.

 ```javascript
 {